Joint Tenants vs Tenants in Common

 People buying with friends or family may find this option a better fit.

-The downside: One of the main problems with tenants in common is that your fellow owner could sell their share to anyone, and do not need your permission – though if you decide to sell the property itself, all tenants must be in agreement.
+The downside: One of the main problems with tenants in common is that your fellow owner could sell their share to anyone and do not need your permission – though if you decide to sell the property itself, all tenants must agree.
 Plus, there is no automatic transference of ownership upon your death, which you may eventually want.

 How a broker can help you choose the right tenancy type